 These Selfies Of Mammootty & Mohanlal Are Just Like An Ode To Friendship!

 It is always a pleasure to see both Mammootty and Mohanlal, on a single frame.
-Be it on films, or in photos, whenever these two stalwarts come together, the audiences get something that remains worth remembering.
+Be it on films, or in photos, whenever these two stalwarts come together, the audiences get something that is worth remembering.

 Mammootty and Mohanlal, started off their journey, together in films and they continue to be the two strong pillars of the industry.
-The friendship and the mutual admiration that they hold for each other, is well known.
+The friendship and the mutual admiration that they hold for each other, is well-known.

 The fans of Mammootty and Mohanlal, might always be at loggerheads, but now, here is yet another instance, that proved how good friends, these two celebrities are.Two selfies of Mammootty and Mohanlal are doing the rounds on social media.
 These pictures are worth all the hype that they have been receiving.